Yainer Diaz Preview, Player Props: Astros vs. Mariners

 Yainer Diaz At The Plate

-- In 29 games this year (37.7%), Diaz has picked up an RBI, and in nine of those games (11.7%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 38.5% of his games this season, Diaz has had at least one RBI.
+He's picked up more than one in 11.5% and driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.